Chronic Fatigue Syndrome and hypnotherapy / NLP / EMDR / Timeline techniques

 You don't need a final medical diagnosis to begin.
 If you'd like to explore how clinical hypnosis, alongside EMDR and NLP, might help, feel free to get in touch.

-In your first session we will talk about your goals, what I offer and how we can work togther to help you to move forwards.
+In your first session we will talk about your goals, what I offer and how we can work together to help you to move forwards.

 References